 Purpose: The Montana Farm Bureau Foundation Scholarship, established in 2013, is awarded to a student pursuing an agriculture-related degree.
 Applicant requirements:

-Have 3 years of Montana 4-H experience
+Have at least 3 years of experience with Montana 4-H.

 Distribution of Funds Scholarship funds will be sent to the college or university on behalf of the recipient.
 Before this is done, the recipient must: